 The Sacramento City Unified School District (SCUSD) is the primary provider of school services within the city.
-Other districts serving residents within the Project Area include the Twin Rivers Unified School District (TRUSD), Robla School District (RSD), Natomas Unified School District (NUSD), San Juan Unified School District (SJUSD), and the Elk Grove Unified School District (EGUSD).
+Other districts serving residents include the Twin Rivers Unified School District (TRUSD), Robla School District (RSD), Natomas Unified School District (NUSD), San Juan Unified School District (SJUSD), and the Elk Grove Unified School District (EGUSD).
+Some of these districts have schools outside the City Limits.
 It should be noted that on November 6, 2007, north area residents approved Measure B, a proposal to reorganize four north area school districts (North Sacramento, Del Paso Heights, Grant, and Rio Linda) into one unified preschool through adult education district, newly called the Twin Rivers Unified School District (TRUSD).

 The SCUSD area covers the Central City, east to the City Limits.
 SCUSD is bordered on the north by TRUSD.
 NUSD, SJUSD, and RSD are located further north, extending to the county border.
-EGUSD covers the southern portion of the Project Area.
+EGUSD covers the southern portion of the city.